 - An applicant does not withdraw from the Match and applies for, discusses, interviews for, or accepts a concurrent year position after the Rank Order List Certification Deadline and/or Match Day

-- Applicants contact programs outside of ERAS during SOAP
+- An applicant or a program initiates contact outside of ERAS during SOAP.
+Read the SOAP Communication Violations Policy.

 - An applicant or a program declines to honor the binding match commitment